 Methocarbamol is an oral medication prescribed by veterinarians to help treat muscle spasms in dogs and cats.
 More specifically, this relaxant is used to treat muscle spasms caused by acute inflammation, as well as traumatic conditions, or spasms occurring from poisoning.
-Methocarbamol comes in an oral tablet making it especially easy to disguise in your canine or feline's favorite food.
+Methocarbamol comes in an uncoated tablet making it especially easy to disguise in your canine or feline's favorite food.
 Customers may receive this drug under the names Robaxin, Robaxin V.

 Methocarbamol Tablets are indicated as an adjunct to rest, physical therapy, and other measures for the relief of discomfort associated with acute, painful musculoskeletal conditions.